Celebrated Places to Eat in Brighton

-Whilst we tally up the staggering 27,082 votes you cast in this year’s BRAVO Awards, we look back at just a smattering of the regional, national and international acclaim our restaurants and chefs have received.
+Are you looking for the best places to eat in Brighton and don’t know where to look?
+With a staggering 27,082 votes in this year’s BRAVO Awards, we look back at just a smattering of the regional, national and international acclaim our restaurants and chefs have received.

 It’s a list in no particular order; one to inspire new destinations, remind you of forgotten gems – or simply celebrate our city’s fantastic foodie offering by chomping through the list Pac-Man style!

 The BRAVO food awards received votes across 450 independent venues (120 up from 2017), proving the passion of the city’s residence is fairly matched by that of our award winning chefs, republicans and restaurateurs.

 Michael Bremner of 64 Degrees is the most celebrated chef in Brighton right now with scores of perfect tens for his dishes on BBC Two’s Great British Menu for 2016 and 17; ‘Best Restaurant’ in Brighton and Hove Food and Drink Awards, 2014 and 15, and ‘Best Chef’ 2016 and 17.
 64 Degrees was also voted ‘Best Restaurant’ in last year’s Brighton Restaurant Awards Vote Online (BRAVO).

 Sussex and Brighton frequently appear in ‘Top 100 Restaurants’ in the National Restaurant Awards, 64 Degrees has been listed every year since opening, achieving their best placed #16 in 2016 (30th in 2017).
 The Little Fish Market is currently in 44th place.